nosarthur/nosarthur.github.io/_drafts/transition.md

 ## after thoughts

 * Let as many people as possible know that you are looking for jobs.
+* Don't apply if you won't accept the offer.

 ## learning resources